liflab/labpal-site/FantasticWindmill/content/manual/builder.md

 - The first line creates a new ExperimentBuilder, which will create instances of experiments of class BlablaSort
 - The second line opens a scanner to the text file we created
-- The third line passes this scanner and an empty instance of BlablaSort to the builder.
+- The third line passes this scanner to the builder.
 In response, the builder returns a set of **two** BlablaSort experiments.
 These experiments can then be manipulated like all the others: added to the lab, to a table, etc. (An exception is thrown if the file is incorrectly formatted.)

 Where do these two experiments come from?
 They have been instantiated from the contents of `blabla.txt`.